usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-users/user-groups.rst

 Adding Users to a Group
 ~~~~~~~~~~~~~~~~~~~~~~~

-To add users to a group, use the command uforge usergrp user add.
+To add users to a group, use the command ``uforge usergrp user add``.
 Note the users you want to add must already exist on UForge.
-To create a user, see Creating User Accounts.
+To create a user, see :ref:`create-user`.

 For example, run::